27 May 2016 Susannah

 Susannah Fullerton: Charles Dickens

-Susannah Fullerton: HAPPY BIRTHDAY Charles Dickens
+Susannah Fullerton: Charles Dickens dies

 Great Expectations, The Sons and Daughters of Charles Dickens by Robert Gottlieb

+I provide these links for convenience only and do not endorse or assume liability for the content or quality of these third-party sites.
 I only recommend books I have read and know.
-Some of these links are my affiliate links.
-If you buy a book by clicking on one of these links I receive a small commission.
+Some of these links may be affiliate links.
+If you buy a product by clicking on one of these links I may receive a small commission.
 It doesn’t cost you anything extra, but does help cover the cost of producing my free newsletter.

 Leave a comment.